psteinb/hpc-in-a-day/_episodes/03-03-mapreduce-for-pi.md

 ```
 {: .output}

 Examining the files shows, that their size has been increased by some orders of magnitude in size.
 She opens one of her files and finds out that the results are still there, but they are scrambled with random symbols that she never saw before.
 Certainly, nothing human readable.
 But she notices that the pi estimates are always printed on an isolated line.
 This is something she can exploit to extract these lines.
-She immediately sits down and writes a [simple program](code/03_parallel_jobs/count_pi_estimates.py) to count the number of occurences of pi along the lines of:
+She immediately sits down and writes a [simple program](code/03_parallel_jobs/count_pi_estimates.py) to count the number of occurrences of pi along the lines of:

 ```
 import sys